danbikle/rollup/README.md

 * https://drive.google.com/drive/folders/1jMFSP-_wTtt5rtdtQuQdtPQr6087xz6K

-* Copy Forex tar files from the above URL to 'data' folder under the repo:
+* Copy Forex tar files from the above URL to 'data/forex_tarfiles' folder under the repo:

-* When done you should see something like this:
+* When done you should see five tar files in that folder:

 ```bash
 cd    ~/rollup/data/